 Summer means long days, warm temps, and miles on the trail.
 And while we love a good pair of hiking boots, a hiking shoe is best for many trail adventures.
-They’re light, easy to move in, and keep feet cool.
+They’re light and easy to move in, and they keep feet cool.
 You’ll give up a bit of ankle support with a shoe, but many find the increased comfort and performance are worth the trade-off.

 And while we know many people use trail running shoes for hiking, we’ve focused this article on hiking shoes.
-If trail running shoes are what you’re after, check out our Best Trail Running Shoes of 2021.
-Or for more support, take a look at the Best Hiking Boots of 2021.
+If trail running shoes are what you’re after, check out the best trail running shoes.
+Or for more support, take a look at the best hiking boots.

 - Best for Approaches

 The Salomon X Ultra 3 Low Aero ($120) checks all the important boxes: breathable, grippy, and comfortable.
-If you’re looking for a warm-weather, summer hiking shoe, this is it.
+If you’re looking for a warm-weather hiking shoe, this is it.
 The polyester mesh panels help keep feet cool.
 And at about 1.5 pounds for the pair, these won’t weigh you down.

 With the mudguards and extended toecap, we never had any problems with rocks or sticks jabbing our feet.
 And the lugs proved plenty burly even for technical trails.

 The sole is surprisingly flexible, which our testers enjoyed.
 But if you’re looking for something stiff, you may want to choose a different shoe.